Autism Awareness Month and a Word from Our Teachers

 How We Follow these Goals at PS Academy

-At PS Academy, we work to make sure every child feels accepted for who they are and we do our best to celebrate their differences.
+At PS Academy, we work to make sure every teen feels accepted for who they are and we do our best to celebrate their differences.

 Not only do we have a large number of clubs mentioned above, but we also offer a number of electives so students can probe their way around various activities and discover their interests.